lanelayer/lanelayer.github.io/index.md

 - Join the LaneLayer Discord invite: [Discord](https://discord.gg/Br7aunCs)
 - Go to the onboarding channel and click “Start Onboarding”.
 - Paste your address in the “Core Lane Address” field and submit.
+- You will receive 0.00001 laneBTC (see LaneBTC tab of this site)